top of page

 Cusums

 Cumulative sum (Cusum) charts are effective tools for monitoring processes.
 Daniel Gomon, Hein Putter and I have developed a new type of control chart for survival outcomes, and applied these to data of the Dutch Arthroplasty Register.
-In addition, with David Lam I investigated the utility of using Cusums to monitor outcomes related to organ transplantation.
+In addition, I collaborated with organ transplantation surgeons to monitor outcomes related to liver transplantation and with maxillofacial surgeons to understand the learning curve of a new surgical approach.

 Summary